AG7GN/nexus-audio/README.md

 	- __Capture__ (for audio coming from the radio into the Pi - radio RX)
 	- __PCM__ (for audio coming from the Pi to the radio - radio TX)

+	W6AF has published a [guide to setting FM audio levels](https://w6af.com/local-radio-activity/digital-modes/setting-up-sound-levels-for-fm-digital-operation/) using Fldigi that seems to work well for FM.

+	These 3 settings are at the bottom of the Fldigi window.
 Once you're happy with your audio settings, press __Esc__ to exit alsamixer.

 1. Save Audio Settings (not required)